 Popular Skills for Production Manager, (Unspecified Type)

-Production Managers seem to wield many skills on the job.
+Survey respondents exploit a significant toolbox of skills in their work.
 Most notably, facility with Product Development, Quality Assurance / Quality Control, and Scheduling are correlated to pay that is significantly above average, leading to increases of 21 percent, 14 percent, and 13 percent, respectively.
 Those listing Adobe Photoshop as a skill should be prepared for drastically lower pay.
 Customer Relationship Management and Powerpoint also typically command lower compensation.
-Those proficient in People Management are, more often than not, also skilled in Project Management and Microsoft Word.
+For most people, competency in People Management indicates knowledge of Project Management and Microsoft Word.